Marímbula

 The marímbula ([maˈɾimbula]) is a plucked box musical instrument of the Caribbean.
 In Cuba it is common in the changüí genre, as well as old styles of son.
 In Mexico, where it is known as marimbol is played in son jarocho; in the Dominican Republic, where it is known as marimba, it is played in merengue típico, and in Jamaica it is known as rumba box and played in mento.

+The marímbula is usually classified as part of the lamellophone family of musical instruments.

 Unlike typical African lamellophones, such as the mbira, used to produce complex polyphony and polyrhythms, the marimbula usually plays the role of a bass guitar, i.e. providing the rhythmic and harmonic support for a band, although it can produce a simple melody as well.

 Designs of marimbulas vary greatly, in terms of the material of resonator, the number and arrangement of keys, the overall arrangement and size of the instrument and the way it is played.

 Characteristics

 It consists of a wood box with a sound hole cut in the center of it.
 Across this hole, a number of metal strips are attached at one end to the resonating box.
 These metal strips are tuned to different pitches, and are plucked to produce a bassline for the music.
-The marímbula is usually classified as part of the lamellophone family of musical instruments.